J. L. Carr: Biography

-He worked for a school year in 1930-31 as a supernumerary teacher at South Milford Primary School, where he played football for South Milford White Rose, a team which got to the semi-final of the Barkston Ash Cup and won the local league.
+He worked for a school year in 1930–31 as a supernumerary teacher at South Milford Primary School, where he played football for South Milford White Rose, a team which got to the semi-final of the Barkston Ash District FA Challenge Cup and won the Barkston Ash District FA Junior Cup.
+In the 1931-32 season He was part of the South Milford team that won the Barkston Ash District FA Templenewsam Cup, Deighton Shield and Lane Fox Supplementary Cup.
 He developed this experience into his novel How Steeple Sinderby Wanderers Won the F.A.
 Cup, taken to an extreme as the title implies.
 He then successfully applied to Dudley Training College for Teachers and graduated after two years in 1933 with a Certificate in Education.
 Carr spent his first two years as a teacher at a school in Bitterne, Hampshire before returning to the Midlands to teach in Birmingham.
 In 1938 he spent a school year as an exchange teacher in Huron, South Dakota, in the Great Plains.
 Much of the year was a struggle to survive in a strangely different culture; his British salary converted into dollars was pitifully inadequate to meet the American cost of living.
 This experience gave rise to his novel The Battle of Pollocks Crossing.